zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

     • Nobel Prize-worthy science

 THIS WOULD BE THE FOURTH INDUSTRIAL REVOLUTION.
-Not automation of existing processes—
+Not automation of existing processes,
 Creation of entirely new materials and capabilities.
 ```